johnridesabike/bikewalklife/posts/2021/06/new-study-asserts-that-building-bicycle-infrastructure-does-not-harm-local-businesses.md

   alt: ''
   caption: ''
 external_link: https://doi.org/10.1080/01441647.2021.1912849
+excerpt: >
+  Reallocating street space to accommodate bicycles and pedestrians is usually contentious, and a common concern is in how it will impact local businesses.
+  The usual fear is that removing lanes or parking will reduce the number of car-driving customers, and that biking and walking customers won't pick up the slack.
+A new paper examines the data and finds little evidence to suggest that these fears are founded.

 ---
 Reallocating street space to accommodate bicycles and pedestrians is usually contentious, and a common concern is in how it will impact local businesses.
 The usual fear is that removing lanes or parking will reduce the number of car-driving customers, and that biking and walking customers won't pick up the slack.
 A new paper examines the data and finds little evidence to suggest that these fears are founded.